 AITL primarily affects the white cells responsible for directly suppressing potentially malignant agents in the body.
 These are called T-cells, in respect to their point of origin in the thymus gland, and can reach tissue unconnected to the bloodstream via tiny vessels known as lymph canals.
 The lymphatic system is dotted by nodes where microorganisms that have been inactivated by white cells are stored.

 As T-cells become cancerous and begin multiplying uncontrollably, the lymph nodes will usually be the first to exhibit signs of change by growing in size.
-Often, an organ outside of the lymphatic system will be affected early on, most commonly the liver, and advanced stages of the disease might show involvement from more extra-lymphatic organs.
+Often, an organ outside of the lymphatic system will be affected early on, most commonly the liver and advanced stages of the disease might show involvement from more extra-lymphatic organs.

-AITL is considered an aggressive form of NHL, which means it progresses fairly rapidly through its four stages, delineated by the extent of the area the cancer has reached:
+AITL is considered an aggressive form of NHL, which means it progresses fairly rapidly through its four stages, delineated by the extent of the area cancer has reached:

 Angioimmunoblastic T-cell Lymphoma symptoms rarely paint a clear picture.

-All stages are further divided into A and B categories, based on whether the patient experiences any symptoms.
-AITL might remain asymptomatic until the cancer is significantly widespread, which coupled with a rapid progression means that most people are already in stage III or IV when first diagnosed.
+All stages are further divided into A and B categories based on whether the patient experiences any symptoms.
+AITL might remain asymptomatic until the cancer is significantly widespread, which, coupled with a rapid progression, means that most people are already in stage III or IV when first diagnosed.

 As malignant T-lymphocytes attack healthy cells, some symptoms will signal autoimmune disorders of the hemolytic anemia and thrombocytopenia variety.
 Most commonly, patients will experience severe itching, which might be associated with a reddening of the affected area of the skin.

 Very little is known about what causes this condition.
 Scientists managed to establish a link between AITL and the administration of certain antibiotics to treat allergies or viral infections.
 The Epstein-Barr virus has been found in 90% of AITL patients, but it's still disputed that a direct relation exists.

 AITL's extreme rarity makes finding a connection with any environmental or genetic factors very difficult, although there is a degree of consensus that one or more yet unidentified antigens (i.e. things that cause an immune response) might be responsible for triggering it.

-An active ingredient in many weed killer formulations, glyphosate is by far the most commonly found in the environment among the three.
-However, dangerous amounts of this probable carcinogen are more likely to be absorbed by the nursery and public park workers professional gardeners, agricultural day laborers, and groundskeepers.
+An active ingredient in many weed-killer formulations, glyphosate is by far the most commonly found in the environment among the three.
+However, dangerous amounts of this probable carcinogen are more likely to be absorbed by the nursery and public park workers, professional gardeners, agricultural day laborers, and groundskeepers.

-First signs of alarm for any lymphoma are raised when doctors find an unusual number of blood cells through an (often routine) blood test.
+The first signs of alarm for any lymphoma are raised when doctors find an unusual number of blood cells through an (often routine) blood test.
 This is followed by a biopsy, where a tissue sample is harvested from one or more of the swollen lymph nodes to be analyzed under a microscope for the presence of mutated cells.